isomerpages/moe-yiochukangsec/_our-history/Campus Transformation 1/Beginning from 1965.md

 ---
 <div class="yck-component">
 	<div class="regular-flow">
-	<p>The school, built at the cost of $444K, was officially opened by Singapore’s pioneer Minister of Education, Mr Ong Pang Boon in June 1966.
-It began operations with 5 classes in two language streams and graduated 37 students that year.</p>
+<p>The school's story began with a campus that was a testament to its humble, rural origins.
+Built for $444,000, it was officially opened by Singapore’s pioneer Minister for Education, Mr. Ong Pang Boon, in June 1966.
+While operations had begun the previous year, this ceremony marked its formal beginning, with five classes across two language streams and a graduating cohort of 37 students.</p>

-<p>The original school reflected its status as a rural school, consisting of 2 single-storey zinc roofed buildings, a small canteen and a basketball court.
-There was a very modest field that often flooded.
-There was no school hall and no sports field and the students walked over to the nearby Pei Hwa Public School for assembly or to use the school field.
-Students who wished to take Science in upper secondary had to transfer to another school.
-The school was very creative in its use of space.
-But gradually, the school outgrew the limitations of her modest facilities.</p>
+<p>The physical school was modest: two single-storey, zinc-roofed buildings, a small canteen, and a lone basketball court.
+The school field often flooded, a constant reminder of the school's battle with the elements.
+Lacking a hall or a proper sports field, students demonstrated early resilience, walking to the nearby Pei Hwa Public School for assemblies and physical activities.</p>

+<p>These limitations extended to its curriculum.
+Students aspiring to study Science in their upper secondary years had to transfer to better-equipped schools—a poignant symbol of the school's initial constraints.
+Yet, faced with these challenges, the school community became exceptionally creative in its use of space.</p>
+		<p>Inevitably, the spirit and ambition of the school began to outgrow the limitations of its modest facilities, setting the stage for its first great transformation.</p>
 </div>
 </div>